veranika-karpava/taskify/README.md

 # 🌸 Taskify App - Personal Task List
-Taskfy is a fully responsive, full-stack web application designed to help users efficiently manage their tasks.
+Taskify is a fully responsive, full-stack web application designed to help users efficiently manage their tasks.
 The application supports CRUD operations, status-based filtering, theme toggling, and secure user authentication using JWT.
 It features a modern UI and is optimized for both desktop and mobile users.

 # 🚀 Project Features:
 * Theme Toggle: switch between light and dark modes for enhancing accessibility and   reducing visual fatigue;